threefoldtecharchive/info_manual3/wiki/manual3_iac/grid3_terraform/terraform_basics.md

     network = "dev" # or test to use testnet
 }

-...
-MORE TO BE ADDED
 ```

-- all provider input variables and their description can be found [here](https://github.com/threefoldtech/terraform-provider-grid/blob/development/docs/index.md)
-- capitalized environment variables can be used instead of writing them in the provider (e.g. MNEMONICS)
+## basic commands

 - to execute a terraform file `terraform apply -parallelism=1`
 - to see the output `terraform output`
+    - can be used to get the relevant output variables e.g public ip, planetary network ip, wireguard configurations ..
 - to see the state `terraform show`
 - to destroy `terraform destroy -parallelism=1`

-Please check [Get started](terraform_get_started) section for a detailed walkthrough
+## Find your Node

-> Note: The choice of the node is completely up to the user at this point.
+The choice of the node is up to the user.
 They need to do the capacity planning.

+Make sure you choose a node which has enough capacity and is available (up and running).

-Check [Exploring Capacity](explorer_home) to know which nodes fits your deployment criteria.
+> Check [Exploring Capacity](explorer_home) to know which nodes fits your deployment criteria.